-There is no historic exception to First Amendment protection for speech simply because it annoys, offends or even terrifies regardless of whether it is lewd or lascivious.
+There is no historic exception to First Amendment protection for speech simply because it annoys, offends or even terrifies.
 As the Court said in Texas v.
 Johnson, "If there is a bedrock principle underlying the First Amendment, it is that the government may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable."
 491 U.S. 397, 414.
 See also Street v.
-New York, 394 U.S. 576, 592 (1969) ("It is firmly settled that . . . the public expression of ideas may not be prohibited merely because the ideas are themselves offensive to some of their hearers"); R.A.V. v.
+New York, 394 U. S. 576, 592 (1969) ("It is firmly settled that . . . the public expression of ideas may not be prohibited merely because the ideas are themselves offensive to some of their hearers"); R.A.V. v.
 St. Paul, 505 U.S. 377 (1992) (struck down a statute which limited speech which "arouses anger, alarm or resentment in others"); Free Speech Coalition v.
 Ashcroft, 535 U.S. at 245 (2002) ("It is also well established that speech may not be prohibited because it concerns subjects offending our sensibilities."); FCC v.
 Pacifica Foundation, 438 U. S. 726, 745 (1978) ("[T]he fact that society may find speech offensive is not a sufficient reason for suppressing it"); Carey v.
 Population Services Int'l, 431 U. S. 678, 701 (1977) ("[T]he fact that protected speech may be offensive to some does not justify its suppression").

 In three recent First Amendment cases, the Court has emphasized that it is reluctant, if not unwilling, to expand the categories of unprotected speech to include different kinds of offensive or distasteful communication beyond the historic exceptions.
 In Brown v.
 Entertainment Merchs.
 Ass'n, 131 S. Ct.
 2729 (2011), the Court declined to craft an exception for the sale of patently offensive violent video games to minors.
 In Snyder v.
 Phelps, 131 S. Ct.
 1207 (2011), the Court declined to create an exception for outrageous and upsetting speech in the vicinity of a private military funeral.
-And in United States v.
+And in US v.
 Stevens, the Court declined to fashion a new First Amendment exception for depictions of actual animal cruelty.
-130 S. Ct.
-1577

 Nor is there an exception to the First Amendment for speech that is profane or lewd or that suggests a lewd or lascivious act.
 Many would consider the speech of the Westboro Baptist Church at issue in Snyder to be profane, but the Court found it to be protected.
 131 S. Ct.
 1207 (2011).
-In Sable Communications of California v.
-FCC, 492 U.S. 119 (1989), the Court struck down a restriction on indecent but not obscene speech on commercial telephone communication.
 There is a historic exception for obscene speech which may be banned if it meets a specific narrow definition for obscenity enunciated by the Court in Miller v.
 California.
 413 U.S. 15 (1973).
 In Miller, the Supreme Court created a three-part test that defined obscene material as descriptions or depictions of sexual conduct or lascivious nudity when, taken as a whole,

 - i.
 Predominantly appeals to the prurient, shameful or morbid interest in sex; - ii.
 Is patently offensive by prevailing community standards; and - iii.
-Lacks serious literary, artistic, political or scientific value.
+Lacks serious literary artistic, political or scientific value.

-Lewd or lascivious speech may be banned to the extent it also meets this definition of obscenity (or if it is broadcast on television or radio and meets the FCC's indecency standard).
+Lewd or lascivious speech may be banned to the extent it it also meets this definition of obscenity (or if it is broadcast on television or radio and meets the FCC's indecency standard).
 Otherwise, such speech is fully protected.